prefix-dev/pixi/CONTRIBUTING.md

 - `style("feature").cyan()`: The feature name
 - `style("task").blue()`: The task name

-These styles are put in the `consts` module.
+These styles are put in the `consts` module or are a `.fancy_display()` on the names.
 If you want to add a new generic color, please add it there.